Grand Theft Auto: Vice City: Sales

-Grand Theft Auto: Vice City received multiple nominations and awards from gaming publications.
-It was named the Best PlayStation 2 game at the 1st British Academy Games Awards, the Golden Joystick Awards, and from Entertainment Weekly, IGN, and GameSpot.
-It was also awarded the prestigious Ultimate Game at the Golden Joystick Awards.
-The game was awarded Best Action/Adventure Game from the British Academy Games Awards, GameSpot, and IGN.
-The game's sound also received several awards and nominations: it won Best Music from GameSpot, and was nominated for Best Sound, and it won the award for Sound at the British Academy Games Awards.
-It won Design at the British Academy Games Awards and was nominated for Best Graphics (Technical and Artistic) by GameSpot.
-The game was the runner-up for IGN's Reader's Choice Overall Game of the Year and was nominated for GameSpot's award for Best Story.
-It was awarded Best PC Game at the British Academy Games Awards.

 Controversies

-Similar to its predecessors, Vice City generated several controversies.
-It has been labelled as violent and explicit and is considered highly controversial by many special interest groups.
-Peter Hartlaub of SFGate noted the game's "mindless violence", but simply attributed it to the developers' attempt to achieve accuracy.
+Similar to its predecessors, Vice City was labelled violent and explicit and considered controversial by many advocacy groups.
+Peter Hartlaub of SFGate noted the game's "mindless violence", but attributed it to the developers' attempt to achieve accuracy.
 Jeremy Pope, who worked on various Rockstar games including Vice City, vowed never to work on violent games again due to their portrayal in mainstream media.
 In Australia, the game was pre-edited to receive an MA15+ classification; an uncensored version was released in the region in 2010, retaining its classification.

-In November 2003, the Haitian Centers Council and Haitian Americans for Human Rights staged a protest in New York publicly criticising the game, contending that it invited the player to harm Haitian immigrants and claiming that it depicted Haitians as "thugs, thieves and drug dealers".
+In November 2003, the Haitian Centers Council and Haitian Americans for Human Rights staged a protest in New York City publicly criticising the game, contending that it invited the player to harm Haitian immigrants and claiming that it depicted Haitians as "thugs, thieves and drug dealers".
 In response, Rockstar issued a press release apologising and acknowledging the concern, but insisted that the violence should be taken within the context of the game, which also contains violence towards other ethnic groups.
-When New York mayor Michael Bloomberg threatened distributor Take-Two Interactive with legal action, the company apologised and removed offensive statements from future copies of the game.
+When New York City mayor Michael Bloomberg threatened distributor Take-Two Interactive with legal action, the company apologised and removed offensive statements from future copies of the game.
 In January 2004, North Miami's majority Haitian-American council filed an ordinance to ban the selling or renting of violent games to anyone under 18 without parental permission.
 The proposal, apparently sparked by Vice City, was supported by North Miami mayor Josaphat Celestin, who stated "We don't believe the First Amendment was written to protect those who want to incite violence".
 The case was later downgraded from federal court to state court.